-Helena Sanders (b.
-1983 Austin TX, USA) is a multidisciplinary artist based in Amsterdam, NL and Vienna, AT.
-Her practice takes form as abstract painting and drawing, installations, writing, audio and live performance.
+Helena Sanders (NL/US) is a multidisciplinary artist currently based in Vienna, AT.
+Her practice takes form as painting and drawing, installations, writing, audio and live performance.

 Helena earned an MA in Artistic Research from the Royal Academy of Art, the Hague (2019) and a Bachelors of Science from Skidmore College, Saratoga Springs, NY (2005) with concentrations in painting and textiles.

-Helena is also involved in the production of artist-run events and workshops, guest lecturing at art academies across the Netherlands including AKI Enschede and KABK the Hauge, and played accordion and sang in the music & performance collective Cold in Church, based in Amsterdam.
+Helena is also involved in the production of artist-run events and workshops, and has wrote and performed music solo, with Amsterdam-based performance collective Cold in Church, and with experimental outfit Dagora, among other projects.